Pragmatic UX Design

 Neutralizing The Noise

-After spending a decade in the industry, I gradually realized that if I wanted a UX design framework that goes beyond abstract methodology and best practice, and focuses on real-world impact, I’d have to create one myself.
+After spending a decade in the industry, I gradually realized that if I wanted a UX design framework that goes beyond abstract methodology and focuses on real-world impact, I’d have to create one myself.

 That is how "Neutralizing The Noise" was born.

-This approach focuses on removing all bottlenecks and pain points from the product development process by adapting at every step, and focusing on resolving high-impact problems first and working your way down.
+This approach focuses on removing all bottlenecks and pain points from the product development process by adapting at every step, and resolving high-impact problems first then working your way down.

 Image 05